 However, a law degree, even from a more prestigious law school, does not provide a guarantee of legal employment.
-Since the severe economic crisis that began in late 2008, the legal sector has dramatically suffered and its future remains somewhat problematic, especially for those students who do not attend the nation's top law schools.
+Since the severe economic crisis that began in late 2008, the legal sector has dramatically suffered and its future remains more and more problematic.
 Also, many lawyers complain that the hours they put into their work rob them of a satisfactory private life.
 While it is impossible as an undergraduate to be absolutely certain of how you intend to earn a living, given the high cost of law school and future downside employment trends, one should be fairly committed to the calling of law before embarking on a legal education.
-My prelaw website_has links to recent articles and blogs about the legal job market.
+My prelaw website has links to recent articles and blogs about the legal job market.
 I recommend that Stern students read this material.